 If used as consideration for an acquisition the intention would be that they would be issued as shares/SDR´s and not sold first.

-Shareholders/SDR holders representing approximately 34 % of the voting rights of all shares in the Company have stated that they intend to vote in favour of the proposals of the Nomination Committee.
+Shareholders/SDR holders representing approximately 22.8 per cent of the voting rights of all shares in the Company have stated that they intend to vote in favour of the proposals of the Nomination Committee.

-The Annual Report is available on the Company´s website www.unibetgroupplc.com from 28 March 2008.
+The Annual Report in Swedish and English will be available on the Company´s website www.unibetgroupplc.com from 6 April 2009.